Relationship Anxiety in Urban Lifestyles

 That comes from:

-This is how couples start reversing the drift toward Loss of Emotional Safety in Relationships—through repeated emotional experiences that make honesty feel less dangerous and closeness feel more believable.
+This is how couples start reversing the drift toward a loss of emotional safety, through repeated emotional experiences that make honesty feel less dangerous and closeness feel more believable.

 Step 5 — Treat Stress as a Shared Problem